 Another way to approach this is to tell a story about your weakness in a funny way.
 You want to get them smiling and laughing, but remember it must be directly related to the position you want to fill.
 The interviewer is human and will respond to a joke favorably as long as it is delivered in the proper tone.

-In some cases you may be asked to elaborate about your answer, so it helps to be sincere and give an honest answer.
+In some cases you may be asked to elaborate about your answer.
+It helps to be sincere and give an honest answer.
 Many interviewers can detect when you are lying or making something up off the top of your head.
 If they get the sense you are being direct and honest they will have great respect for you.

 Keep your answers as brief as possible.
-When you start going into more elaborate details you open the door to some awkward questions that may not present you in a favorable light.
+Do not elaborate more details because this will open the door to some awkward questions.
+And those questions may not present you in a favorable light.
 Just keep it short and simple and try to move the interview forward from there as quickly as possible.

 Finally, just sit back and try to relax.
-Take a deep breath if you have to, but make sure to appear calm and collected when the question is asked.
+Take a deep breath if you have to.
+Still make sure to appear calm and collected when the question is asked.
 Remember, you are dealing with a human who has nothing against you.
 They will notice that you are calm and not panicked.

-This is one of the most stressful questions of an interview and everyone dreads having to answer it, but if you are prepared ahead of time with proper research and rehearsal at home, you will get through it with flying colors!
+This is one of the most stressful questions of an interview.
+Everyone dreads having to answer it, but if you are prepared ahead of time with proper research and rehearsal at home, you will get through it with flying colors!